Terms of Service

 We may use IP geolocation, payment-provider signals, billing/onboarding address checks, and other risk controls to block, suspend, or reverse access where the Service is not currently offered.

-PhaseContract is in an early rollout stage.
-Certain features may be marked beta or pilot and may have additional limitations.
+PhaseContract may release features incrementally.
+Certain newly introduced features may be explicitly labeled limited release or pilot and may have additional limitations.
 During rollout:

 • Standard fees in Section 9 apply unless we explicitly announce a temporary waiver or promotional exception.